-Uluwatu Temple – Bali has many temples spread all over the island and some of them are quite spectacular.
+Uluwatu Temple, Bali – Bali has many temples spread all over the island and some of them are quite spectacular.
 Uluwatu is one of the nine directional temples of Bali.
 It is situated on the edge of a majestic cliff and gives you encompassing views of the Indian Ocean.
 The temple does not have much to offer.
-What attracts hordes of tourists to this place is the enchanting views and the traditional fire and Kecak dance which is performed every day with the background of beautiful sunset.
+What attracts hordes of tourists to this place is the enchanting views and the traditional fire and Kecak dance which is performed every day with the background of a beautiful sunset.

 Mount Batur, Bali – Indonesia has the largest number of volcanoes in the world.
 Mount Agung is an active volcano in Bali which keeps erupting at regular intervals.
 But the volcano which attracts visitors is Mount Batur.
 Situated in Kintamani, the north-eastern part of Bali, it attracts a lot of visitors, especially those who want to hike.
 You have to climb for two hours on a relatively steep hike and how you manage depends on your physical fitness.
 It is best to go with the local guides as the trekking has to start in the dark if you hope to reach the summit in time to see the amazing golden sunrise.
 The volcano is also active but it last erupted in 2000 and there is an enormous crater.
 The black lava spread can still be seen.
 May to July is the best season to visit Mount Batur.